-(TL, ∥) Variant prioritization
+(TL, ∥) More details about “Step-wise prioritization scheme pinpoints deleterious SNVs in cancer” and “Small-scale validation experiments on prioritized genomic elements and variants”

 The description of the regulatory network and mutation recurrence analysis provide a way to prioritize key genomic features associated with cancer.
 Here we proposed a step-wise scheme to prioritize the SNVs for small scale validations.
 First, we start by searching for key regulators that frequently rewired, locate in network hubs or on top of the network hierarchy, or significantly drive expression changes in cancer.
 We then prioritize functional elements that are associated with top regulators, undergo large regulatory and chromatin changes, or (most importantly) are highly mutated in tumors.
 Finally, on a nucleotide level, we can pinpoint impactful SNVs for small-scale functional characterization by their ability to disrupt or create specific binding sites, or which occur in positions of particularly high conservation or chromatin changes.

 (TL, ∦) Motif analysis using MotifTools (D-score)

 To prioritize the variant within high-confidence enhancer sets, we first searched for recurrent non-coding variants or multiple non-coding variants occurring in a known TF motif.
-However, we could not find any somatic variants that are either recurrent or recurrent within a TF motif (Figure S 6-1).661
+However, we could not find any somatic variants that are either recurrent or recurrent within a TF motif.

+Figure S 6-1 (TL, ∦) Variant prioritization scheme based on STARR-seq